kbroman/pkg_primer/index.md

 layout: page
 title: R package primer
 tagline: a minimal tutorial
+description: A minimal tutorial on how to make an R package.
 ---

 R packages are the best way to distribute R code and documentation,